 to check that the cylinder rotates without binding.
 If the revolver lacks an exposed hammer spur - such as if the hammer

-is concealed or the spur has been removed - the little finger of the non-gun hand can be inserted behind the trigger,
+is concealed or the spur has been removed - the tip of the little finger of the non-gun hand can be usually inserted

-allowing only a limited press of the trigger, to disengage the cylinder stop without the risk of firing the revolver
+behind the trigger, allowing the trigger enough travel to disengage the cylinder stop without the risk of firing the

 - If binding is detected and is traced to one or more primers that project beyond the head of the cartridge case, those

 rounds must be replaced.
 This problem is seen more commonly with reloaded training ammunition but can occur with factory

 ammunition as well.

 - If no high primers are detected, check the mating surfaces of the underside of the extractor star and the recess in